syncfusion/blazor-docs/src/charts/sparkline/data-labels.md

 ---
-title: "Data Labels in Blazor Sparkline component | Syncfusion"
+title: "Data Labels in the Blazor Sparkline component | Syncfusion"

 component: "Sparkline"

-description: "Learn here all about Data Labels of Syncfusion Sparkline (SfSparkline) component and more."
+description: "Learn here all about the Data Labels of Syncfusion Sparkline (SfSparkline) component and more."
 ---

-# Data Labels in Blazor Sparkline (SfSparkline)
+# Data Labels in the Blazor Sparkline (SfSparkline)

-To improve readability, data labels are used to display the value of data points.
+To improve readability, the Data Labels are used to display the value of data points.

-## Enable data label
+## Enable Data Label

-The [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineDataLabelSettings.html#Syncfusion_Blazor_Charts_SparklineDataLabelSettings_Visible) property in [`SparklineDataLabelSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineDataLabelSettings.html) can be used to enable the data label by specifying a collection of special points.
-The following special points are applicable for Sparkline data label.
+The [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineDataLabelSettings.html#Syncfusion_Blazor_Charts_SparklineDataLabelSettings_Visible) property in the [`SparklineDataLabelSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineDataLabelSettings.html) can be used to enable the Data Label by specifying a collection of special points.
+The following special points are applicable for the Sparkline Data Label.

 * [`All`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.VisibleType.html#Syncfusion_Blazor_Charts_VisibleType_All) - Data label for all points are enabled.
 * [`Start`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.VisibleType.html#Syncfusion_Blazor_Charts_VisibleType_Start) - Data label for start points are enabled.